-On figure 13, we also plotted the box-plots of simulated annual and summer (JJAS) productivity and export production at 100 m for the same time periods in the northern Arabian Sea (60°E-68°E, 20°N-68N-28°N).
-Our simulated annual and boreal summer productivity show smaller differences between glacial and interglacial climates than the reconstructions (Fig. 13a-c).
+On figure 13, we also plotted the box-plots of simulated annual and summer (JJAS) productivity and export production at 100 m for the same time periods in the northern Arabian Sea (60°E-68°E, 20°N-28°N).
+Our simulated annual and boreal summer productivity show smaller differences between glacial and interglacial climates than the reconstructions (Fig. 13a-

+10 c).
 The export production shows a clearer separation between the glacial and interglacial climates in both the summer and annual plots (Fig. 13d,e).
-The differences between productivity and export production (fig. Fig. 13b-e) highlight that water column processes modify the recorded signal, which add difficulties when comparing model to data.
+The differences between productivity and export production (Fig. 13b-e) highlight that water column processes modify the recorded signal, which add difficulties when comparing model to data.

-In all simulated climates, the mean boreal summer productivity is lower than the mean annual productivity (Fig. Figs. 8 and 13).
-This indicates that, in this region, in the simulations, the mean boreal winter productivity is higher than the mean boreal summer productivity.
+In all simulated climates, the mean boreal summer productivity is lower than the mean annual productivity (Figs. 8 and 13).
+This indicates that, in this region, in the simulations, the mean boreal winter productivity is higher than the mean boreal summer

+- 15 productivity.
 Indeed, in the simulations, in the region of the core, boreal winter productivity accounts for more than 40% of the annual productivity and boreal summer productivity accounts for more than 20% (not shown).
-The hypothesis, stating that glacial productivity is higher than interglacial productivity because of a stronger winter monsoon, could explain the variations in this core -(e.g. Banakar et al. (2005)).
-However, the observed present-day seasonal cycle of productivity in the northern Arabian Sea shows equal contributions of the winter and summer seasons to the annual productivity (Fig. 2b), suggesting that the simulations may underestimate the boreal summer contribution to productivity compared to the boreal winter contribution.
+The hypothesis, stating that glacial productivity is higher than interglacial productivity because of a stronger winter monsoon, could explain the variations in this core (e.g. Banakar et al. (2005)).
+However, the observed present-day seasonal cycle of productivity in the northern Arabian Sea shows equal contributions of the winter and summer seasons to the annual productivity (Fig. 2b), suggesting that - 20 the simulations may underestimate the boreal summer contribution to productivity compared to the boreal winter contribution.
 Interestingly, the annual and boreal summer productivity plots look alike, with higher glacial than inter-glacial productivity in the model (Fig. 13).
-Since the summer monsoon is able to affect the north-western Arabian Sea, as seen on figure 2a 2b, it contributes to the recorded signal in the sediment (e.g. Caley et al. (2011)).
-The boreal summer monsoon effect on the recorded signal is then non-negligible and, we see that, even during the boreal summer season, the simulations show higher glacial productivity than interglacial productivity (Fig.than interglacial coastal productivity in the model (Figs. 10 and 13), especially in as well as in the central Arabian Sea (Fig. 10 8).
+Since the summer monsoon is able to affect the north-western Arabian Sea, as seen on figure 2b, it contributes to the recorded signal in the sediment (e.g. Caley et al. (2011)).
+The boreal summer monsoon effect on the recorded signal is then non-negligible and, we see that, even during the boreal summer season, the simulations show higher glacial than - 25 interglacial coastal productivity in the model (Figs. 10 and 13), as well as in the central Arabian Sea (Fig. 8).
 Consequently, the boreal winter productivity is not the sole contributor to the higher glacial productivity signal compared to the interglacial productivity in the model, even in the northern Arabian Sea.

-15 5 Summary and perspectives
+5 Summary and perspectives

 We use the coupled IPSL-CM5A-LR model to study the Arabian Sea paleo-productivity in 8 different climates of the past.
-We focus on the processes behind the boreal summer productivity changes in the coastal western and central-eastern Arabian Sea.
+We focus on the processes behind the boreal summer productivity changes in the coastal western Arabian Sea.
 We show that a stronger Indian summer monsoon, which is mostly driven by higher NH insolation, does not necessarily enhance the Arabian Sea productivity, and conversely.

-We show that glacial climates can be more productive, in boreal summer, in the Arabian Sea(coastal and/or central), compared to the pre-industrial (Fig.Figs.
-8 and 10).
-Even more, the glacial climates are more productive than the early Holocene, which was supposed to be the most productive period in the region (Figs. 10, 8 and 13).
-We found that the paradigm between monsoon intensity and productivity is valid for MIS3, both in the coastal and central in the western coastal sea: a stronger monsoon leads to more productivity.
-The paradigm is also valid in the coastal Arabian Sea for the LGM, MIS4M and MIS4D simulations: a reduced monsoon intensity leads to a reduction in productivity.
-However it is not the case for MH, EH and MIS4F simulations for which a stronger summer monsoon is associated with reduced productivity, both in the coastal and central Arabian Sea.
-Moreover, the LGM, MIS4M and MIS4D simulations that have less intense summer monsoons have higher productivity levels in the central Arabian Sea.
+We show that glacial climates can be more productive, in boreal summer, in the Arabian Sea, compared to the pre-industrial (Figs. 8 and 10).
+Even more, the glacial climates are more productive than the early Holocene, which was supposed to be the most productive period in the region (Figs. 8 and 13).
+We found that the paradigm between monsoon intensity and productivity is valid for MIS3, in the western coastal sea: a stronger monsoon leads to more productivity.
+The paradigm is also valid in

+5 the coastal Arabian Sea for the LGM, MIS4M and MIS4D simulations: a reduced monsoon intensity leads to a reduction in productivity.
+However it is not the case for MH, EH and MIS4F simulations for which a stronger summer monsoon is associated with reduced productivity.